Abuja airport shutdown 'hugely embarrassing'

 Despite contingency measures, there are fears that closing the capital's airport will cause severe economic damage and worsen Nigeria's ongoing recession.

-"The effects of the closure will impact negatively on business not just in Abuja but the country as a whole," says Tony Ejinkeonye, President of the Abuja Chamber of Commerce and Industry.
+"The effects of the closure will impact negatively on business not just in Abuja but the country as a whole," says Tony Ejinkeonye, president of the Abuja Chamber of Commerce and Industry.
 "Primarily, the hotels and businesses that depend on visitors will have to scale down or shut down their operations."

 The many businesses that operate around Nnamdi Azikiwe will be particularly hard hit.
 Airport services group Skyway Aviation Handling Company (SAHCOL) anticipates losses of over $250,000 each day.